neoforged/Documentation/docs/blockentities/index.md

 public class MyEntityBlock extends Block implements EntityBlock {
     // other stuff here

+    @SuppressWarnings("unchecked") // Due to generics, an unchecked cast is necessary here.
     @Override
     public <T extends BlockEntity> BlockEntityTicker<T> getTicker(Level level, BlockState state, BlockEntityType<T> type) {
         // You can return different tickers here, depending on whatever factors you want.
 A common use case would be
-        // to return different tickers on the client or server, or only tick one side to begin with. return type == MY_BLOCK_ENTITY.get() ?
-MyBlockEntity::tick : null;
+        // to return different tickers on the client or server, only tick one side to begin with,
+        // or only return a ticker for some blockstates (e.g. when using a "my machine is working" blockstate property). return type == MY_BLOCK_ENTITY.get() ?
+(BlockEntityTicker<T>) MyBlockEntity::tick : null;
     }
 }